 Planning Your Los Angeles Itinerary

-Use my MEGA Guide to Things to Do in Los Angeles to browse categories of different kinds of attractions.
+Use the guide of things to do in Los Angeles to browse categories of different kinds of attractions.
 You will find information and guides on the most popular Los Angeles attractions and the top free things to do in LA, as well as a variety of alternative things to do in LA that you might not have considered.
-To help filter down the many possibilities, I've created categories by type of activity, such as museums or theme parks, and also by theme, such as things to do with kids, romantic activities, learning vacations and more.
-I've also broken them down by location, so you can see what... else is nearby, once you've narrowed down your priorities.
-Be sure to browse the categories all the way to the end and follow the links for more information on activities that interest you.

 You probably won't be able to fit in everything you would like to do, so you'll have to prioritize the things you really don't want to miss, and then add activities as you can fit them according to time and location.